By Rhonda Carrier

 • Yorkshire Air Museum.
 There’s more vehicular fun in store on this former RAF Bomber Command base a few miles outside the city itself, with lots of World War II planes to climb aboard.

-Great places to stay and awesome eats:
+Great places to stay in York and awesome eats

 • The Holiday Inn York has a quiet location out by the city’s famous racecourse, family and interconnecting rooms, and an ongoing Kids Eat Free deal in its casual restaurant, while The Lawrance is a collection of swish family-friendly apartments perfect for a flexible city break.

 • You’ll need to book ahead for the Mumbai Lounge, so popular is its superior Indian cuisine, which includes old favourites and new takes.
-If your kids don’t like spicy food, head for ate o’clock, a cosy brick-walled bistro squirrelled away down a tiny alley – Monday is burger and steak night, with everything from classic cheeseburgers to Mexican and Greek incarnations.
+If your kids don’t like spicy food, head for Ate o’clock, a cosy brick-walled bistro squirrelled away down a tiny alley – Monday is burger and steak night, with everything from classic cheeseburgers to Mexican and Greek incarnations.
 York also has many of the well-known family-friendly chain restaurants.

 For more on what to do and see in York and the surrounding area with kids, and other child-friendly places to stay, see our Yorkshire destination guide.